cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 By default your AWS IAM user account will be the only user who can view, interact with and manage your new Kubernetes cluster.
 Other IAM users with admin permissions will still need to be explicitly added to the list of Kluster admins.
 If you're new to Kubernetes then you'll find detailed technical how-to instructions in the AWS EKS documentation, `Enabling IAM user and role access to your cluster <https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html>`_.
-You'll need kubectl in order to modify the aws-auth pod in your Kubernets cluster.
+You'll need kubectl in order to modify the aws-auth configMap in your Kubernets cluster.

-**Note that since June-2022 the AWS EKS Kubernetes cluster configuration excludes public api access.
-This means that kubectl is only accessible via the bastion, from inside of the AWS VPC on the private subnets.
-The convenience script /scripts/bastion-config.sh installs all of the Ubuntu packages and additional software that you'll need to connect to the k8s cluster using kubectl and k9s.
-You'll also need to configure aws cli with an IAM key and secret with the requisite admin permissions.**

 .. code-block:: bash